ABansal11/ABansal11/README.md

 ### Hello there, I'm Aryan 👋

-- 🔭 I’m currently working on developing websites and researching batteries
+- 🔭 I’m majoring in EECS and Business at UC Berkeley through the [M.E.T.
+Program](https://met.berkeley.edu/)
-- 🌱 I’m currently learning more JavaSript frameworks, Tailwind CSS, and semantic segmentation
+- 🌱 I’m currently learning more about deep learning, semantic segmentation, and grinding LeetCode :)
-- 👯 I’m looking to collaborate on a machine-learning project
+- 👯 I’m looking to collaborate on ML and finance projects in the startup and VC space
 - 💬 Ask me about starting a blog
-- 📫 How to reach me: email me at bansalaryan1011@gmail.com
+- 📫 Email me at aryanbansal [at] berkeley [dot] edu
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: My favorite show is Brooklyn Nine-Nine